AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

 development, from the IDE to build and analysis tools.

 |gcp| takes full advantage of GNAT projects for various aspects of the
-coverage analysis activity.
-Project files serve three major purpose for |gcp|:
+coverage analysis activity, in particular:

 1. Specify default switches for the various |gcv| commands,